andreslilloortiz/pookie/docs/extending-the-tool-whit-other-python-versions.md

 - Locate the `# Add the python installation` section.

 - Add the new Python version using the same command structure as the existing ones, replacing the Python version accordingly.

+---

+I hope this guide has been helpful!